Fr0lich/arbor/CODE_REVIEW.md

 * **Effort:** Medium
 * **Recommended change:** Use Python `threading` and a `queue.Queue`.
 Start the load in a thread, and use `root.after(100, check_queue)` to poll for completion, allowing the Loading Window animation to play smoothly.

-### 3. Implement Virtualized Treeview/Canvas for Images
+### 3. Implement Virtualized Treeview/Canvas for Images -x
 * **Why it matters:** While `TreeviewListboxWrapper` uses virtualization for text cards, `ImageHandlerMixin._render_image_gallery` creates Tkinter widgets for *every* image at once.
 This destroys performance on datasets with 1,000+ images.
 * **Impact:** High
 * **Effort:** Medium